mirzavu/hrv/README.md

 ## 🙏 Acknowledgments

 - Polar for the H10 heart rate monitor and Web Bluetooth support
-- Appwrite for the excellent backend-as-a-service platform
+- PocketBase for the excellent backend-as-a-service platform
 - Next.js team for the amazing React framework
 - Tailwind CSS for the utility-first CSS framework